 Announcing that it will debut two maxi-scooters by the end of 2011 that address the needs for transportation in urban environments, with the Concept e being the electric component to that two-pronged solution.
 Though we are certain that the BMW Concept e is an electric maxi-scooter, we should note that BMW’s press release makes conflicting statements about the eletric Concept e, which sees the media communication also state that BMW would debut two maxi-scooters that feature a twin-cylinder internal combustion motor.

-It’s Monday, and EICMA hasn’t even officially started yet, but that hasn’t stopped a ton of stories coming out of the Milan venue.
+It’s Monday, and EICMA hasn’t even officially started yet, but that hasn’t stopped coming out of the Milan venue.
 To give us you a break from the madness, here is a video of Belgian trials rider Fred Crosset doing what he does best.
 We’ve been known to do a lot of stupid things here at A&R, but riding a bike on top of the support beams of a bridge is not one of them.
 Chalk one point up for Belgium, and watch it all the way through for the surprise ending.

 Source: The Kneeslider